tjk911/Marvelous65-split/README.md

-# Marvelous65 Split (Forked from karnadii)
+# Marvelous65 Split

-All the credit goes to [karnadii](https://github.com/karnadii/marvelous65).
-This repo is primarily for my documentation purposes, and as a guide for anyone that would like to build this but might be as inexperienced as I was when I attempted building this.
+All the credit goes to [karnadii](https://github.com/karnadii/marvelous65) for his initial work.
+This repo is primarily for my documentation purposes and as a guide for anyone that would like to build this but might be as inexperienced as I was when I attempted this.
+This contains only documentation and updates to the split layout.

 Shoutout to [karnadii](https://github.com/karnadii), [Nicell](https://github.com/nicell), bravekarma and the other zmk and nice!nano discord folks that helped me get as far as I did.